 Taiwan is home to the seventh most skilled developers in the world according to HackerRank, with strong proficiencies in areas like functional programming and data structures.
 The Taiwanese government has also invested heavily in their goal to become “Asia’s Silicon Valley” with improved STEM education and IT infrastructure.

 However, this doesn’t necessarily mean Taiwan is the best place for you to outsource.
-On the English Proficiency Index, Taiwan ranks 40th out of 80 non-English speaking countries.
+According to the English Proficiency Index, Taiwan ranks 40th out of 80 non-English speaking countries.
 Specific numbers within the programming community are difficult to find, but this number suggests that communication barriers could become a major issue if you outsource to Taiwan.
 Taiwan is currently considering making English one of their official national languages to remedy this problem.

 Salaries: PayScale states that the average Taiwanese software developer earns TWD729,147, or $23,427, per year.